CloudEngineHub/LongWriter/README.md

 Left: LongWriter-glm4-9b; Right: GLM-4-9B-chat

 ## 🔥 Updates
 **[2025/06/23]** Introducing [**LongWriter-Zero**](https://huggingface.co/THU-KEG/LongWriter-Zero-32B), trained with pure RL for ultra-long text generation—no synthetic or annotated data required.
 It beats LongWriter by a large margin, and even 100B+ models such as DeepSeek-R1, Qwen3 on long-form writing tasks!
+Click to see our [technical report](https://arxiv.org/abs/2506.18841).

 **[2024/08/18]** You can now deploy the LongWriter model using [vllm](https://github.com/vllm-project/vllm).
 Refer to the code in [vllm_inference.py](https://github.com/THUDM/LongWriter/blob/main/vllm_inference.py) and experience lightning-fast generation.
 It can **generate over 10,000+ words in just one minute**!